zionsg/questions/README.md

     + The file shall contain exactly 1 class, `Solver`.
 No namespace is required.
     + The class shall have an empty constructor.
     + The class shall implement `__invoke()` which reads in from `STDIN` and returns the output.
+    + The output will always be a string, as it needs to be displayed in the console.
     + Sample of how the solution will be run:

       ```